 9) Locomotive Engineer

 Train engineers operate locomotives that can transport passengers or cargo.
-They keep in communication with other train crew members and make sure they comply with safety regulations.
+They communicate with other train crew members and ensure they comply with safety regulations.
 The average base salary of $74,502.

 On commercial aircraft, flight attendants are tasked with caring for passengers.
 The work goes well beyond providing for passengers.
 Additionally, flight attendants assist with preflight briefings with pilots, check emergency equipment before takeoff, uphold safety protocols on board, and look after passengers with special requirements.